rsheldiii/ParametricLev/README.md

 ## Using

 I find it easiest to use teabag material to place objects, though any sonically transparent material would work fine (wire mesh is probably the best).
-If your item is spinnign rapidly it's an indication that the standing wave is too intense for its density; try decreasing the voltage on the transformer until it slows down.
+If your item is spinning rapidly it's an indication that the standing wave is too intense for its density; try decreasing the voltage on the transformer until it slows down.

-If you have a resin printer (or are ok with paying Shapeways 7.50 per part), you can get extremely 3d printed models to levitate.
+If you have a resin printer (or are ok with paying Shapeways 7.50 per part), you can get extremely tiny 3d printed models to levitate.
 The size of the object that can be levitated is a function of half the wavelength, so anything more than ~4.5mm in diameter is too large.
 Luckily that's just above the minimum size requirements for Shapeways.

 ## Spacing